Nam tiến: Nam tiến in North Vietnam and modern-day Vietnam

 Studying or remembering Viet colonialism and nationalism against marginalized and indigenous peoples eventually damaged the Vietnamese Revolution and the party's reputation with leftist thinkers outside Vietnam.
 Furthermore, it provoked indigenous nationalism against the party and Vietnam.
 Building the impression of ethnic and religious harmony under socialism was also important.

 The Nam tiến theory and the former South Vietnamese intellectual works were targets of Vietnamese Marxist critique and suppression for the sake of peace and the protection of good reputations.
 Criticism against the predominant Kinh also mitigated.
 Unlike the 1959 LSCĐPK, the Vietnamese and the assumed homogenous Vietnam were gradually recast and corrected as the ultimate victims, not the victimizers.
 Therefore, post-1960 Hanoi authors' writings saw significant shifts.
-Especially the 1971 DRV official history Lịch Sử Việt Nam, the Viet conquest of the South was misinterpreted into just simply groundless semi-pseudohistory 'migration of Viet people,' exclusively claimed that the migrants peacefully coexisted with the original inhabitants or settled on wildlands that had long been magically abandoned or uninhabited, without even an indistinct mention about the reality of wars and the resistance of the Cham and the indigenous peoples.
+Especially the 1971 DRV official history Lịch Sử Việt Nam, the Viet conquest of the South was misinterpreted into just simply groundless semi-pseudohistory 'migration of Viet people,' exclusively claimed that the migrants peacefully coexisted with the original inhabitants or settled on wildlands that had long been abandoned or uninhabited, without mention about the reality of wars and the resistance of the Cham and the indigenous peoples.
 Ethnic tensions between the Vietnamese with the Cham and the Khmer peoples and the suffering of conquered people become mere disputes between "feudal" rulers.
 For a while, it has been the mainstream thesis of Vietnam's "territorial evolution."
-After that 1971 publication, Champa and non-Kinh cultures were disenfranchised by being pulled out of the historiography and barely mentioned very briefly as merely insignificant outsiders.
+After that 1971 publication, Champa and non-Kinh cultures were said to have been mostly disenfranchised by being pulled out of the historiography.

 In recent works in the context of Đổi Mới, SRV authors have reinserted several ideas of the Nam tiến to depict Champa, such as "aggressiveness" and "Cham provocations" while tending to portray Vietnamese southern advance as progressive.
 The Nguyễn, the last Vietnamese dynasty, which had long been slammed by Marxist scholars, are seemingly rehabilitated in the Vietnamese historiography.
-The recent reappearance of the Nam tiến in Vietnamese academic works is considered highly significant.
-It suggests that state historians are no longer sensitively dictating RVN intellectual writings and those from international scholarship, or it may be from SRV historians' reaction to geopolitical change, particularly by growing irredentist sentiments in neighboring Cambodia.
+The recent reappearance of the Nam tiến in Vietnamese academic works is considered highly significant, whether the reason is because state historians are no longer sensitively dictating RVN intellectual writings and those from international scholarship, from SRV historians' reaction to geopolitical change, particularly by growing irredentist sentiments in neighboring Cambodia.